cryptoparty/handbook/src/book.md

 BitTorrent uses encryption to prevent providers and other man-in-the-middle from blocking and sniffing your traffic based on the content you exchange.
 Since BitTorrent swarms (flocks of seeders and leechers) are free for everyone to join it is possible for anyone to join a swarm and gather information about all connected peers.
 Using magnet links will not prevent you from being seen in a swarm; any of the nodes sharing the same file must communicate between each-other and thus, if just one of the nodes in your swarm is rogue, it will be able to see your IP address.
 It will also be able to determine if you are seeding the data by sending your node a download request.

 One important aspect of using BitTorrent is worth a special mention.
 Every chunk of data that you receive (leech) is being instantly shared (seeded) with other BitTorrent users.
 Thus, a process of downloading transforms into a process of (involuntary) publishing, using a legal term - *making available* of that data, before the download is even complete.
-While BitTorrent is often used to re-distribute freely available and legitimate software, moves, music and other materials, its "making available" capacity created a lot of controversy and led to endless legal battles between copyright holders and facilitators of BitTorrent platforms.
+While BitTorrent is often used to re-distribute freely available and legitimate software, movies, music and other materials, its "making available" capacity created a lot of controversy and led to endless legal battles between copyright holders and facilitators of BitTorrent platforms.
 At the moment of writing this text, the co-founder of *The Pirate Bay* Gottfrid Svartholm is being detained by Swedish police after an international warrant was issued against him.

 For these reasons, and a public relations campaign by copyright holders, use of BitTorrent platforms has become practically analogous to piracy.
 And while the meaning of terms such as piracy, copyright and ownership in digital context is yet to be settled, many ordinary BitTorrent users have been already prosecuted on the basis of breaking copyright laws.